RinehartGroup/MagnetoPy/docs/index.md

     <img src="assets/without_magnetopy.svg" alt="Coupled Workflow" style="height:300px;"/>
 </p>

 Alternatively, by making well-defined interfaces for each step of the process, the code for each step can be decoupled from the code for the other steps.
-There may be different implementations of each step -- for example, one researcher's processing step may include a background subtraction, while another researcher's processing step may not -- the code representing the analyis workflow should allow for and record these differences, but subsquent steps in the workflow should not need to know about them.
+There may be different implementations of each step -- for example, one researcher's processing step may include a background subtraction, while another researcher's processing step may not -- the code representing the analysis workflow should allow for and record these differences, but subsequent steps in the workflow should not need to know about them.

 This decoupled approach means that if the existing code does not already work for a particular researcher's workflow, they can simply write their own implementation of the step that does not work for them, and then use the existing code for the other steps.
 This is the approach taken by MagnetoPy.